jordi9/dotfiles/README.md

 ## Optional plugins per laptop

-If you want to load more antigen plugins, but depending on the laptop (eg: work), create a file `~/.antigenextra` to load more bundles.
+If you want to load more antigen plugins, but depend on the laptop (eg: work), create a file `~/.antigenextra` to load more bundles.

     vim ~/.antigenextra
     antigen bundle $HOME/.homesick/repos/home-bumble --no-local-clone

 ## More Homes

-For example, private scripts or configs with licences
+Time to setup more homes.
+For example, private scripts or configs with licenses

-    homesick clone git@github.com:jordi9/private-dotfiles.git
+    homesick clone git@github.com:jordi9/private-dotfiles-example.git
-    homesick link private-dotfiles
+    homesick link private-dotfiles-example

-## Upgrade zsh
+## Upgrade zsh (not needed in recent MacOS versions, eg: Ventura)

 Follow steps at https://rick.cogley.info/post/use-homebrew-zsh-instead-of-the-osx-default/